-As a member of Neave Trio, Toni was showcased at Chamber Music America’s 2015 Annual Conference in NYC.
+As founding member and pianist of Neave Trio, Toni was showcased at Chamber Music America’s 2015 Annual Conference in NYC.
 The trio gave its Rockport Festival debut in 2014 to enthusiastic reviews, named among the “Best of 2014” by the Boston Musical Intelligencer and commissioning a new world premiere by American composer Augusta Reed Thomas.
 The trio appeared frequently as soloists in Beethoven’s Triple Concerto and in cutting-edge collaborations with visual and dance artists, winning “Best Production” at the 2015 San Diego International Fringe festival.
 Neave were invited for the prestigious residencies at the Banff Centre (Canada) and San Diego State University, becoming the first-ever Fisch/Axelrod Trio-in-Residence.

 A top prizewinner in the Moray, Scottish International Piano Academy and International Emmanuel Durlet competitions, Toni’s festival appearances include Banff, Heifetz, Mainly Mozart, La Jolla, and the St. Lawrence String Quartet Seminar at Stanford University.

 Toni received her Doctorate from the Eastman School of Music, receiving the School’s highest honours in performance: the 2012 Max Landow Scholarship, awarded annually by the faculty to a doctoral pianist for distinction in performance and the Baskin Scholarship Award for outstanding doctoral degree recital.